-Parties in the Agreement in the insurance sector have jointly worked out a first case for international responsible investment (IMVO).
-During the session, a practical case study was conducted to discuss the positive impact that Dutch insurers can make in an international sector.
+Parties in the Agreement in the insurance sector have jointly worked out a second case for international responsible investment (IMVO).

 The Agreement on Sustainable Garments and Textile has started a collaboration with the international website Open Apparel Registry (OAR).